Why Fixed-Income Now

 • Although cash rates are currently attractive, investment-grade credit yields are currently offering outperformance.

-• Fixed-income has earned its place in investor portfolios due to its long track record—over a century—of providing ballast due to its historically negative correlation to equities.
+• Fixed-income has earned its place in investor portfolios due to its long track record—over a century—of providing ballast due to its historic-ally negative correlation to equities.

 • Today’s higher rates and opportunity for enhanced yield across a variety of fixed-income sectors underscores the appeal of the asset class.

 Western Asset’s deep research, distinct market views and value-investing style distinguish the Firm from other traditional bond managers.
-By adhering to our time-tested investment philosophy and process, we have historically delivered favorable performance outcomes for our investors.
+By adhering to our time-tested investment philosophy and process, we have historically delivered favorable long-term performance outcomes for our investors.
 In our portfolios, we’ve been adding to carry trades at wider spread levels, and we expect income to be the primary driver of overall total returns at this point in the market cycle.
-In addition, we believe that perpetually blending long-term value opportunities with multiple diversified strategies is key to meeting our clients’ investment objectives within their risk tolerances.
+In addition, we believe that perpetually blending long-term value opportunities with multiple diversified strategies and active sector rotation is key to meeting our clients’ investment objectives within their risk tolerances.

 Our Long-Term Fundamental Value Approach